golemfactory/clay/README.md

 # Ethereum Contracts for Golem
 Ethereum contracts for nanopayment schemes used in [Golem Worldwide Supercomputer](http://golemproject.net).

+The contracts have been created thanks to the [BlockGrantX #1:Genesis](http://blockchainlabs.org/blockgrant-x-en).

 Copyright © 2016

 This program is free software: you can redistribute it and/or modify